 Trading operations are incorporated into the Comprehensive Income and Expenditure Statement.
 Some are an integral part of one of the Authority's services to the public, whilst others are support services to the Authority's services to the public.
-The expenditure of these operations is allocated or recharged to headings in the Net Operating Expenditure of Continuing Operations.

 39 Agency services